eolementhe/guide/guide.md

   Eolementhe can send notifications to your browser.

-Click on your login at at the top right of Eolementhe.
+Click on your login at the top right of Eolementhe.
 If disabled click on `Activate notification`.

 ![dropdown-manage-notification](images/dropdown-manage-notification.png)